deanrad/meteor-promise-docs/client/explanation.md

 ```

 # A New Hope ?
-This PromiseHelper function is completely safe to wrap regular (non-promise returning) helpers with.
+This ReactivePromise function is completely safe to wrap regular (non-promise returning) helpers with.
 So if every method passed to `Template.name.helpers` were automatically wrapped in it, you'd find that you could return Promises at will from a function.
 This would raise the level of abstraction to say that helpers can be sync, or async - either type of code would work.

 Promises can be used anywhere callback-accepting code is, so `HTTP.call` and friends could all be modified to return a Promise if the final callback parameter is omitted.
 This would increase the ease with which we could combine Reactive funtionality across different types of use cases.